GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-You could even inline it again, like you did in the `onClick` handler of the button, but it might get less readable.
+You could even inline the function, like you did in the `onClick` handler of the button, but it might become less readable.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~